 - Physical Sciences and Computer Sciences: innovative multi-disciplinary or multi-collaborator approaches to compelling issues in physical sciences including material sciences, engineering research, or approaches to other areas of research that rely upon innovative uses of technology, engineering, or computer sciences.

 All proposals should indicate which category or mix of categories from this list of areas best describes the proposed research.
 Arts and Humanities proposals that do not fit into these categories should be submitted to Indiana University’s New Frontiers seed funding program.

 Eligibility: All faculty and staff whose appointments allow them to submit external proposals are allowed to apply.
-A minimum of two faculty members from different campuses or schools, or different disciplines from the same campus must collaborate as co-primary investigators on the proposed project.
+A minimum of two faculty members from different campuses schools or departments, or different disciplines from the same campus must collaborate as co-principal investigators on the proposed project.
 Projects must be for NEW areas of research for the investigators, within their areas of expertise, but not a continuation of previous or current research activities.
-Faculty previously submitting together for external funding (NIH, NSF, etc) are not eligible unless the IUCRG proposal represents a new area of research, or a new collaborator(s) is added to enhance the breadth of the proposed science.
+Faculty previously submitting together for external funding (NIH, NSF, DOD, etc.) are not eligible unless the IUCRG proposal represents a new area of research, or a new collaborator(s) is added to enhance the breadth of the proposed research.